visprex/visprex/README.md

 ### Visualise your data
 #### Histogram
-Histograms are useful for understanding the feature distributions, especially to see if they follow certain distributions (e.g. Gaussian, uniform, Poisson etc).
+Histograms are useful for understanding feature distributions, especially to see if they follow certain distributions (e.g. Gaussian, uniform, Poisson etc).

 ![hist](https://github.com/user-attachments/assets/981439d2-29e5-4250-a069-8e95ec66fc90)

-There are built-in log transformation methods available.
+There are also built-in feature transformation methods (square, natural log, log10) available.

 ![log_hist](https://github.com/user-attachments/assets/5876a33d-7ae8-49a0-8621-a598b0b75424)